 However, where there is no imminent threat, as in the case of depersonalization, such emotional responses can cause more harm than good.

 Here’s what it entails: whenever a scary thought pops into your head, instead of immediately reacting with fear, try to analyze it and see if there’s any validity behind that fear.
-By using our rational intellect instead of our emotional thinking, we try to diffuse the power of this fear thought.
+By using our rational intellect instead of our emotional thinking, we try to weaken the power of this fear thought.

 For example, one of my fear thoughts was “This is not depersonalization, it’s just a precursor to something more dangerous like schizophrenia.”
 This thought caused a lot of panic in me.
 My brain was trying to put this thought in front of me so I could be better prepared.

 But when I put it under the microscope of my intellect and analyzed it, I saw that it was not based on any truth.
 I found out that there was no real connection between depersonalization and schizophrenia.
 I did not have anyone in my family that suffered from it (genetics play a very important role in its development).
-I was able to diffuse the intensity of this scary thought by examining whether it had any validity in the first place.
+I was able to lessen the intensity of this scary thought by examining whether it had any validity in the first place.

 Here’s an exercise I propose to you.
 Write down all your scary thoughts and concerns.
 Now go through each one and try to use your rational thinking and come up with at least one reason why that fear thought is invalid.